Brightline Stations/Virgin Trains USA

-Eric Claussen, Vice President, Design and Construction Manager and who served as overall project manager for each station mentions, “Brightline is a forward-thinking contemporary brand, and we attempt to elevate and outfit our stations in the best way whenever possible.
-Neo-Metro and Dyson complement this vision very well and allow for broad accessibility to all visitors who use our trains and facilities.”
+Eric Claussen, Vice President of Design and Construction, served as overall project manager for each station.
+“Brightline is a forward-thinking, contemporary brand, and we attempt to elevate and outfit our stations in the best way whenever possible,” he said.
+“Neo-Metro and Dyson complement this vision very well and allow for broad accessibility to all visitors who use our trains and facilities.”

-Stations are large and expansive—with Fort Lauderdale and West Palm Beach interiors measuring 60,000 square feet each, inclusive of station and platform.
-Miami is even larger—a complex in excess of three million square feet as well as 180,000 square feet of retail and food and beverage on site.
+The stations are sizable, with the interiors of Fort Lauderdale and West Palm Beach measuring 60,000 square feet each, including station and platform.
+Virgin MiamiCentral is even larger—a complex in excess of three million square feet, plus an additional 180,000 square feet designated for retail and on-site food and beverage.

-With stations open seven days a week, having sustainable, highly functioning and operational restrooms is a major component to the success of the Brightline experience.
-With plans in 2019 to connect Miami Central to the city’s commuter rail platforms, greater demand will be placed on the facilities as a larger number of daily visitors is anticipated.
+With stations open seven days a week, sustainable, functional, and reliable restrooms are a major component to the success of the Brightline experience.
+Its central location and connections to local public transit mean Virgin MiamiCentral sees a large number of daily visitors.

 Brightline—soon to be Virgin Trains USA—aims to reinvent train travel in America, and Neo-Metro is proud to have contributed to this goal.
 Their selection of the SLAB-Edge basin will be critical to the long-term success and viability of these public spaces as the Brightline becomes a more sought-after alternative to driving.